shariatamin/pcs_102303315/README.md

 This repository contains the core files for the project:

-- `main_notebook.ipynb`: The main Jupyter Notebook file containing all the project code, from data preprocessing to model training and evaluation.
+- `102303315_PCS.ipynb`: The main Jupyter Notebook file containing all the project code, from data preprocessing to model training and evaluation.
-- `your_dataset.csv`: The dataset used in this project.
+- `102303315_PCS.csv`: The dataset used in this project.
 - `README.md`: This file, which provides an overview of the project and instructions for running the code.

 ### Dataset